Post

 With these issues clearly known to me, why did I still purchase this phone?
 The only reason I decided to go for the Redmi was its support by the LineageOS project6.
 Meaning I could take the device, delete the OS it shipped with along with all the tracking and privacy violating software, and install a blank slate of an operating system.
 To me, this was truly a golden opportunity to get the best of both worlds: a feature rich phone at a very discounted price, running free and open software with none of the tracking or in-OS advertising the vendor is trying to force on me.

-Encountered Issues:
+Encountered Issues

 Previously, I had already flashed LineageOS on a couple other phones I owned, and as such, was confident in my ability to do the same this time.
 As it turned out, these previous experiences had not prepared me enough to the myriad of issues I faced while trying to achieve the same result for my newly purchased Xiaomi phone.
 In the following is a listing of these issues.